-If an underground petroleum storage system (UPSS), which was in use on 31 March 2010, ceases to be used, Regulation 34(b) of the UPSS Regulations requires that an infrastructure owner must temporarily or permanently decommission the storage system.
+If an underground petroleum storage system (UPSS), which was in use on or after 31 March 2010, ceases to be used, Regulation 34(b) of the UPSS Regulations requires that an infrastructure owner must temporarily or permanently decommission the storage system.
 The Director EPA must be notified within 2 months of ceasing use via the Ceasing Use of UPSS Form.

-The 2 month timeframe is extended to 4 months if the system is not in use due to repair or replacement, or if loss verification or an environmental site assessment are being carried out.
+The 2 month timeframe is extended to 6 months if the system is not in use due to repair or replacement, or where loss verification or an environmental site assessment are being carried out.

 Returning a Temporarily Decommissioned UPSS to Service

-A temporarily decommissioned UPSS must not be used again until an Infrastructure Owner has ensured that an equipment integrity test has been conducted.
-Prior to returning to use, the UPSS must have passed the test.
+A temporarily decommissioned UPSS must not be used again until an Infrastructure Owner has ensured that an equipment integrity test has been conducted and the storage system has passed the test.
 The equipment integrity test results must be kept by the Infrastructure Owner.
-Relevant occupational health and safety measures may also be applicable, and Workplace Standards Tasmania should be contacted for further information on 1300 366 322.
+Relevant occupational health and safety measures may also be applicable, and WorkSafe Tasmania should be contacted for further information on 1300 366 322.